Donald Davie: Biography

-Davie was born in Barnsley, Yorkshire, a son of Baptist parents.
-He began his education at Barnsley Holgate Grammar School, and he later attended St Catharine's College, Cambridge.
+Davie was born in Barnsley, Yorkshire, England, a son of Baptist parents.
+He began his education at Barnsley Holgate Grammar School, and then attended St Catharine's College, Cambridge, to study English on a scholarship, beating his future Movement associate Kingsley Amis in the process.
 His studies there were interrupted by service during the war in the Royal Navy in Arctic Russia, where he taught himself the language.
 In the last year of the war, in Devon, he married Doreen John.

-He returned to Cambridge in 1946 and received his B.A., M.A. and PhD.
+Davie returned to Cambridge in 1946 and received his B.A., M.A. and Ph.D.
 He was a fellow of Trinity College Dublin from 1954 to 1957, and then a fellow of Gonville and Caius College, Cambridge from 1959 until 1964.

-In 1964 Davie was made the first Professor of English at the new University of Essex.
+In 1964, Davie was made the first Professor of English at the new University of Essex.
 He taught English there until 1968, when he moved to Stanford University, succeeding Yvor Winters.
-In 1978, he relocated to Vanderbilt University, where he taught until his retirement in 1988.
+In 1978, Davie relocated to Vanderbilt University, where he taught until his retirement in 1988.

 He often wrote on the technique of poetry, both in books such as Purity of Diction in English Verse, and in smaller articles such as "Some Notes on Rhythm in Verse".
 Davie's criticism and poetry are both characterized by his interest in modernist and pre-modernist techniques.
 Davie argued that "there is no necessary connection between the poetic vocation on the one hand, and on the other exhibitionism, egoism, and licence".
 He writes eloquently and sympathetically about British modernist poetry in Under Briggflatts, while in Thomas Hardy and British Poetry he defends a pre-modernist verse tradition.
 Much of Davie's poetry has been compared to that of the traditionalist Philip Larkin, but other works are more influenced by Ezra Pound.
 He is featured in the Oxford Book of Contemporary Verse (1980).